hdfiresky/Dramaverse/backend.md

 async function emitUserDataUpdate(userId) {
     if (!userId) return;

-    // If there's already a timer for this user, clear it.
-    // We'll reset it, effectively debouncing the event to prevent "sync storms". if (debouncedUpdateTimers.has(userId)) {
+    if (debouncedUpdateTimers.has(userId)) {
         clearTimeout(debouncedUpdateTimers.get(userId));
     }

-    // Set a new timer.
     const timerId = setTimeout(async () => {
         try {
             const userData = await fetchUserData(userId);